 The Health Care Costs 101 series of reports, which relies on the most recent data available, details how much is spent on health care in the US, which services are purchased, and who is paying for what.
 Health Care Costs 101: Spending Rose with More Coverage and Care, released in 2017, reports on data from 2015.

 Key findings include:

-Per capita health spending increased by 3.5%, down from 5.0% in 2015.
+Per capita health spending increased by 5.0% in 2015, up from 4.4% in 2014.

 The 2016 spending summary is available for download.
 Full reports with previous years’ data, as well as charts and quick reference guides, are available under Related Materials.